drexed/active_validation/README.md

 [![Gem Version](https://badge.fury.io/rb/active_validation.svg)](http://badge.fury.io/rb/active_validation)
 [![Build Status](https://travis-ci.org/drexed/active_validation.svg?branch=master)](https://travis-ci.org/drexed/active_validation)

+**NOTE** ActiveValidation has been deprecated in favor of [Lite::Validators](https://github.com/drexed/lite-validators).
+Its a near drop-in replacement, so please make the switch as soon as possible.

 ActiveValidation is a collection of custom validators that are often required in Rails applications plus shoulda-style RSpec matchers to test the validation rules.

 Highly recommended validators: